 The initial dates could make you anxious, especially when you are dating after decades.
 Keep conversations light-hearted and straightforward.
 Don’t ask serious questions or discuss sensitive topics related to matrimony.
 For example, don’t talk about honeymoons, children, or religious expectations, as those are serious topics.
 It would be too soon to talk about them.
 Keep the topics light and focused on one another.
 Remember you are looking for a loving partnership and are not in for a business deal.
 Remember, you are looking to form a union built on love and mutual respect.

 10. Try online dating

 You should also be aware of online dating frauds.
 Some people make fake profiles and try to pull in your personal information and trick you.
-A few red flags to watch out for include dating websites asking too much information, every profile looks like a celebrity, someone getting too emotional or wanting to meet you at a strange place, and someone asking money.
+A few red flags to watch out for include dating websites asking for too much information, every profile looks like a celebrity, someone getting too emotional or wanting to meet you at a strange place, and someone asking for money.
 Be careful and don’t fall into such traps.

 11. Don’t give a big deal about sex